YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Phthalates may be used in fragrance-related formulations, and they are not always easy for a patient to identify from the label.
 If a patient wants to reduce this exposure, the simplest practical step is to choose fragrance-free products rather than only looking for a phthalate-free claim.

 So I keep the answer balanced.
-If you can choose a simple product without parabens, phthalates, and strong fragrance, that may be reasonable.
+If you can choose a plain product without parabens, phthalates, and strong fragrance, that may be reasonable.
 But do not assume that a label saying clean, organic, botanical, or natural means the product is automatically better for your scalp.

 Which preservatives can trigger contact dermatitis?

 Preservatives are necessary in many water-based products because they prevent contamination.
 But some preservatives are known to trigger contact dermatitis in sensitive people.
-The names Patients should recognize include methylisothiazolinone, methylchloroisothiazolinone, formaldehyde releasers, and sometimes other preservative blends.
+The names patients should recognize include methylisothiazolinone, methylchloroisothiazolinone, formaldehyde releasers, and sometimes other preservative blends.

 If you repeatedly get itching, redness, eyelid irritation, ear irritation, or a rash along the hairline after using a product, think about contact dermatitis.
 The reaction may not happen only where you apply the product.
 Shampoo can run over the forehead, ears, neck, and eyelids, so some patients do not immediately connect the rash to the shampoo.

 After transplant surgery, if a product creates persistent irritation, stop it and contact your clinic.
 Do not keep applying more products to cover the reaction.
-The scalp usually improves faster when we remove the trigger and keep the routine simple.
+The scalp usually improves faster when we remove the trigger and keep the routine plain.

 Can silicones, mineral oil, and waxes be a problem?